danielraflein/danielraflein/README.md

 - 👋 Hi, I’m @danielraflein
-- 👀 I’m interested in business and tech related shenanigans
+- 👀 I’m interested in business and tech
 - 🌱 I’m currently learning Computer Science @ The University of Western Australia

 <!---